bookofproofs/bookofproofs.github.io/_sources/history/18th-century/ruffini.md

 * So how did Ruffini react?
 * At least Ruffini received comments from Malfatti concerning this paper, but unfortunately Malfatti had not understood Ruffini's arguments and raised a fallacious objection.
 * Ruffini published further proofs in 1808 and 1813.
+* It is no surprise that it should resemble Ruffini's proof, since Wantzel says in his paper ..."using works of Abel and Ruffini...".
 * Ruffini did not stop trying to have his work recognised by the mathematical community.
 * One has to feel desperately sorry for Ruffini.
 * If some mathematician had written to him showing him there was an error or even a gap in the proof, then at least Ruffini would have had the chance to correct it.